top of page

 · Pregnancy

 Moreover, you can have LPR and GERD at the same time.
 In fact, many healthcare professionals consider LPR to be a symptom of GERD.
 On the other hand, others find it beneficial to treat the two conditions separately.
 Still, LPR and GERD do not always occur simultaneously.
 Some patients may have GERD without LPR and vice versa.
 What’s concerning, however, is having asymptomatic LPR.
 Your larynx and pharynx will be inflicted with chronic damage without you even knowing about it.
+Also, the mucosa lining the larynx is more delicate compared to that of the esophagus and can be damaged by fewer reflux episodes.

 Note that researchers found a solid connection between high pepsin levels in the throat and airways and LPR.
 This enzyme is responsible for breaking down protein.
 Therefore, it may play an important role in the pathogenesis of LPR.
 With that said, the activity of pepsin significantly drops in areas with high pH.
 It is thought that gaseous pepsin is deposited in the throat and is activated when either acid reflux or acidic food or drink contacts the pepsin.
 Activated pepsin can break down the proteins in the mucous membranes of the throat causing the inflammation and pain of LPR.